 Founders: Seth Klarman and William Poorvu in 1982

 The Baupost Group was founded in 1982 by four partners: William Poorvu, Jordan Baruch, Howard Stevenson, and Issac Auerbach.
-They were later joined by Seth Klarman, who currently heads the firm serving as the president.
-As a value investor, Klarman is often dubbed as the “next Warren Buffett.”
+They were later joined by Seth Klarman, who currently heads the firm and serves as its president.
+As a value investor, Klarman is often dubbed the “next Warren Buffett.”

-Based in Boston, the Baupost Group is known for its risk management practices, and under Seth Klarman’s leadership, it has become the world’s largest hedge fund to employ value investing norms.
+Based in Boston, the Baupost Group is recognized for its risk management practices, and under Seth Klarman’s leadership, it has become the world’s largest hedge fund to adhere to value investing norms.

 Unlike many large hedge funds and asset management firms, Baupost does not take advantage of leverage (borrowed money) while investing in most asset classes, with the exception of real estate.